6. Measures in other sectors

 Since the schools were closed, the Ministry of Education has been providing online and TV lessons for schoolchildren.
 University fees have been subsidised by the state.

-A state of emergency has not been formally declared, but a ‘Special Quarantine Regime’ has been in place since 24 March (initially until 20 April, then extended to 31 May, then 1 August).
+A state of emergency has not been formally declared, but a ‘Special Quarantine Regime’ has been in place since 24 March (recently extended to 31 January 2021).
 Some units of the Azerbaijani Army have also been involved in the patrol service organized in order to help officers of the Ministry of Internal Affairs in implementation of control over compliance with the special quarantine regime applied on the country’s territory according to the decision of the Task Force under the Cabinet of Ministers of the Azerbaijan Republic in June and July.

 Azerbaijan has also received external aid: USD 15 million assistance from the EU, USD 1.7 million from USAID, and medical aid from the Alibaba Foundation and Jack Ma Foundation.